An impossible dream

 At first it seemed little more than an impossible dream.
 It was in 1991 that the concept of an Arabic satellite TV channel began to seem realistic.
 Still Arab Christians thought it was beyond their reach to have any media presence.

 Over the next few years, research and feasibility studies were done and partners rallied behind the vision.
 Finally, in November 1995, SAT-7 was born at a founding meeting in Larnaca, Cyprus.
+You can read Terry and SAT-7’s story in his new book Dare to Believe.

 The first broadcast